watertap-org/watertap/docs/technical_reference/property_models/modified_ADM1.rst

        I_{nh3}= \frac{1}{1 + \frac{M_{nh3}}{K_{I,nh3}}}

-:lime:`The rules for hydrogen sulfide inhibition factors are shown below; however, since` :math:`Z_{h2s}` :lime:`is assumed to be 0, all of these inhibition factors are negligible`
+:lime:`The rules for hydrogen sulfide inhibition factors are shown below; however, since` :math:`Z_{h2s}` :lime:`is assumed to be 0, all of these inhibition factors are negligible.`

     .. math::